18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Sharing is caring!

-1. Raw Concrete Look Porcelain Tiles
+1. The Raw Concrete Look (Without the Hassle)

 Industrial bathroom featuring large format raw concrete look porcelain tiles on walls and floor, with black metal fixtures and minimalist vanity, creating an urban aesthetic.